-Our holiday homes are equipped with gas cooker, kettle, microwave, toaster, refrigerator, colour television and gas or electric fire.
+Our holiday homes are equipped with gas cooker, kettle, microwave, toaster, refrigerator, colour television and gas or electric fire, or central heating through out.

 Duvets and pillows are supplied but you will be required to bring your own towels, tea towels and bed linen – or you can make your holiday a real break and let us provide freshly laundered sheets and duvet covers for everyone (just tick on the booking form if required).